OpenHands vs Cursor (2026)

 Pros

-- ✓Full VS Code compatibility means zero migration cost: all existing extensions, keybindings, themes, and workflows carry over immediately, making adoption frictionless for teams already on VS Code.
+- ✓Full VS Code compatibility means near-zero migration cost, because existing extensions, keybindings, themes and workflows carry over immediately.

 Limitations

-- ⚠Cloud-only architecture: all AI requests route through Cursor's infrastructure even when using your own API keys, meaning code always leaves the local environment and may not satisfy strict data-residency requirements without the Enterprise plan.
+- ⚠All AI requests route through Cursor's cloud infrastructure even when using your own API keys, so code always leaves the local environment and strict data-residency requirements are not met below Enterprise.

 Frequently asked questions